Loki1920/Gmail-Automation-Agent/README.md

 The project operates using a two-agent crew that executes tasks sequentially:

 1.  **Analyst Agent:** Its primary task is to go through a list of unread emails.
-It analyzes the content and metadata (like the sender) to create a definitive list of emails that are deemed "important."
+It analyzes the content and metadata (like the sender) to create a definitive list of emails that are deemed "non-important."
-2.  **Specialist Agent:** This agent receives the list of important emails from the Analyst.
-It then uses a custom `move_email` tool to interact with the Gmail API, moving each identified email from the inbox to the `IMPORTANT_EMAILS` label.
+2.  **Specialist Agent:** This agent receives the list of non-important emails from the Analyst.
+It then uses a custom `move_email` tool to interact with the Gmail API, moving each identified email from the inbox to the `From Marketing Lists` label.

 This multi-agent approach allows for a clear separation of concerns, making the system easy to understand and extend.